There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 Cleeve Hill in Watchet

-The King Charles III England Coast Path at Cleeve Hill in Watchet is closed for safety reasons following an inspection of the cliffs on the route.
-An alternative route is signposted from Mill Street in Watchet, re-joining the trail on the B3191 at Daw’s Castle.
+A short section of the King Charles III England Coast Path at Cleeve Hill in Watchet is closed for safety reasons following an inspection of the cliffs on the route.

-All users are reminded not to trespass in this area, to follow the diverted route, and to abide by the Countryside Code.
-While this closure is in place please follow the diversion signs on the ground.
+An alternative route is fully signposted on the ground.
+All users are reminded not to trespass in this area, to follow the diverted route and to abide by the Countryside Code.

 Hinkley diversion